Keith March, MD, PhD, FACC

 |Residency||Indiana University||Internal Medicine|

-In addition to his research roles, Dr. March has served as the President (2007) of the International Federation of Adipose Therapeutics and Science (IFATS), and continues to serve on the IFATS Board; and as the Chief Medical Advisor for the Cell Therapy Foundation.
-In both affiliations, he has worked to advance collaboration as well as public awareness about the significance of adult stem cells.
+In addition to his research roles, Dr. March has served as the President (2007) of the International Federation of Adipose Therapeutics and Science (IFATS), and as the Chief Medical Advisor for the Cell Therapy Foundation.
+He continues to serve on the IFATS Board.
+In these affiliations, he has worked to advance collaboration as well as public awareness about the significance of adult stem cells.